Individual Examination Arrangements (on-campus exams)

 IEA request deadlines for LPC exams

-In addition to this, you will also need to ensure that you have been assessed and submitted suitable medical evidence to the DDS no later than one week before the IEA request deadlines noted above.
+In addition to this, you will also need to ensure that you have been assessed by the DDS and submitted suitable medical evidence no later than one week before the IEA request deadlines noted above.
 However, if for whatever reason you do not make the deadline for the forthcoming exams you should still go to DDS to be assessed as your provision will then be in place for your future exams.

-If you have a permanent disability or difficulty, your arrangements will remain in place for the duration of your course at the University.
+If you have a permanent disability or difficulty, the arrangements in your INAR will remain in place for the duration of your course at the University.

-If you had an arrangement as an undergraduate and you are returning as a postgraduate or to another mode or course of study, you will need to reapply.
+If you had an arrangement as an undergraduate and you are returning as a postgraduate or to another mode or course of study, you will need to have your INAR re-issued.
 You may need to provide new supporting evidence.
+Please contact your DDS Advisor as soon as possible if this applies to you.

 Individual Exam Arrangements are stated in your Individual Needs Assessment Report (INAR) which can be viewed on Evision.

 If, for unforeseen reasons, you are unable to sit an exam (e.g. as a result of a flare-up of a health condition or an unexpected illness) then you may be eligible to apply for Mitigating Circumstances.
-You will be required to submit evidence with your application.
+You will be required to submit supporting evidence with your application.
 This may include medical documentation previously submitted concerning a condition / diagnosis that is characterised by flare-ups.
+Should you require a copy of this documentation then please contact your DDS Advisor.

 If your application is approved, you will be able to sit your exam as a first attempt at the next assessment point for the component(s) in question.
 Please see the Mitigating Circumstances Webpage for full information including details on how to apply.